aerickson/OctoPrint_Signal-Notifier/extras/signalnotifier.md

 Receive Signal messages when OctoPrint jobs are complete.

-Requires https://github.com/AsamK/signal-cli to be installed and configured.
-See https://github.com/aerickson/OctoPrint_Signal-Notifier for more information.
+Requires `signal-cli` to be installed and configured.
+See the plugin's github page for more information.